Dukat, Albania: History

 Sometime between the 10th and the 13th century the Church of Marmiroi was built near the village.

 Dukat lied outside the Himara region, nonetheless it collaborated with Himariots in earlier anti-Ottoman initiatives.
 According to a 1566 document the Dukat village had 1,800 households, however only 200 potential anti-Ottoman fighters lived there, maybe because many inhabitants had converted to Islam.
 Dukat participated in the Anti-Ottoman revolt of 1571 and joined Himarë in organizing an uprising in 1581.

 In July 1811 the Ottoman Albanian ruler Ali Pasha persuaded the region of Dukat to side with him.

 Dervish Ali a native of the area known as one of the organizers of the revolt of 1847 built his towers near the village which were used by Albanian rebels during the uprising for hiding and storage and are today cultural monuments.

-During the Vlora war forces from Dukat participated in the Albanian side and freed the village from Italian occupation.
+During the Vlora war forces from Dukat participated in the Albanian side, this included the commanders of Sheme Sadiku and Hodo Zeqiri and freed the village from Italian occupation.

 During World War II Dukat was part of the battlefield of the battle of Gjorm, where Albanian resistance units defeated and routed the troops of the Kingdom of Italy.

 Culture

 The musical style performed in Dukat belongs to the Lab musical dialect of the Albanian iso-polyphony.
-In the second half of the 20th century its style took a unique identity, producing a novel way of singing in Lab music.
+In the second half of the 20th century, its style took a unique identity, producing a novel way of singing in Lab music.
 The Dukat style gained high popularity during the 1960s and 1970s, and it was maybe the most widely performed Lab musical style in those years.

 Dukat is home to the Church of Marmiroi, a medieval church and Dervish Ali's Towers.

 Demographics

 Dukat is inhabited by both Christian and Muslim Albanians.
+The inhabitance of Dukat speak the Lab dialect of the Albanian language which is a sub-dialect of the Tosk Albanian dialect.